midu16/proxy-server/README.md

 Implement a HAProxy solution, deploying it as a container.

 The proxy will be hearing at some ports and depending in our configuration, it will redirect the received traffic from **IPv4** to the desired **IPv6** configured hosts.

+**Onwards the available Cluster's hosts IPv6 subnet will be reachable from the other host IPv4 subnet.**

 ## Configuration file